Batyoaron/thm-writeups/b3dr0ck/README.md

 <br>
 Its probably double, or triple encoded by base64/32
 <br><br>
-After trying for a while, it turns out we can decode it two times with base32 and once with base64, this finally gave me an MD5 hash<br>
+After trying for a while, it turns out I can decode it two times with base32 and once with base64, this finally gave me an MD5 hash<br>
 ```Base32 -> Base32 -> Base64 -> MD5```
 <img src = "cyberchef2.png">
 <br><br>